Portugal top Group D at the 2024 UEFA European U17 Championship despite a 2-1 defeat against France

 This was a classic game to forget.
 With Portugal virtually assured to progress to the quarter-finals and France with everything to play for, it was a game that never got going for the Equipa das Quinas.

-Patrão’s equaliser was Portugal’s only shot on target, the statistics showing France enjoying 20-3 shots.
+Patrão’s equaliser was Portugal’s only shot on target, the statistics showing that France enjoyed 20-3 shots.

 The 2-1 victory against Spain and 4-1 win against England ensure Portugal finish top of Group D which is a commendable achievement in an incredibly tough group.